sveltejs/kit/documentation/docs/14-configuration.md

 Protection against [cross-site request forgery](https://owasp.org/www-community/attacks/csrf) attacks:

-- `checkOrigin` — if `true`, SvelteKit will check the incoming `origin` header for `POST` requests and verify that it matches the server's origin
+- `checkOrigin` — if `true`, SvelteKit will check the incoming `origin` header for `POST` form submissions and verify that it matches the server's origin

-To allow people to make `POST` requests to your app from other origins, you will need to disable this option.
+To allow people to make `POST` form submissions to your app from other origins, you will need to disable this option.
 Be careful!

 ### env